 A report is another type of formal document at the United Nations.
-Reports of functional commissions, standing committees, regional commissions, or other bodies that make reports to the Economic and Social Council or the General Assembly generally follow the United Nations format for annual reports, though at AMUN the reporting body should write one report for each topic they wish to cover.
-The reports will summarize the body's discussion of the topic and will recommend specific resolutions and actions to the appropriate body.
-At this year's Conference, the following simulations will write reports: The Commission on Social Development (CSocD), The Economic Commission on Africa (ECA), and the United Nations High Commissioner for Refugees (UNHCR).
+Reports of functional commissions, standing committees, regional commissions or other bodies that make reports to the Economic and Social Council or the General Assembly generally follow the United Nations format for annual reports; however at AMUN the reporting body should write one report for each topic it wishes to cover.
+The reports will summarize the body's discussion of the topic and will recommend actions to the appropriate body.
+At this year's Conference, the following simulations will write reports: the Commission on Narcotic Drugs (CND), the Economic and Social Commission for Western Asia (ESCWA), and the United Nations Human Settlements Programme (UN-Habitat).

-The report format is outlined here, and a sample Table of Contents for the report follows.
-A more detailed description and sample reports are available a www.amun.org/reporing-bodies/.
+The report format is outlined here, and a sample Table of Contents for the report-follows.
+A more detailed description and sample reports are available at www.amun.org/reporing-bodies/.
 The Dais Staff in each report-writing body will provide additional details to the Commission on the first day of Conference and will assist Representatives throughout the report-writing process.
 Please note that in this section "Commission" refers to the reporting body and "Council" refers to the body that receives the report.

-The first item in the report will be an Executive Summary, not exceeding one page, that outlines the major points of the report, especially in regard to the Commission's findings and its recommendations to the Council.
+The first item in the report will be an Executive Summary, not exceeding one page, that outlines the major points of the report, specifically in regard to the Commission's findings and its recommendations to the Council.
 The Executive Summary, rather than hard copies of the full report, will be distributed to all Council delegations before the presentation of reports during the plenary session on Tuesday afternoon.
 Thus it is important that the Executive Summary contain all the critical information for the body hearing the report.
-Secretariat members in the appropriate simulations will guide Representatives through the reporting process.
+Secretariat members in the appropriate simulations will guide Representatives through the report writing process.